dmytri/assembly-bootstrap/README.md

 I participated over the past few decades, like LiveForm:Telekenics and others, that did so much more with the online space that we're seeing today.

+Meanwhile Baruch Gottlieb and I have been working hard to bring our participant focused approach to online sessions, and wishing these conference events could do something better.

 This is my starter kit for playing around with the moo software.
 It is based on [toaststunt](https://github.com/lisdude/toaststunt) a fork of a fork of the original LambdaMoo from the 90s,